 You will need to provide an acceptable photo ID (such as TX Drivers License, TX State ID, Passport, Military ID, Green Card/Resident Alien Registration/Mexican Consular Card) plus acceptable proof of residence (such as current utility bill, Official rent receipt/rental agreement/contract or lease, Car or Vehicle insurance or registration, Personalized check or bank statement, Voters registration card, Paycheck stub or current photo ID with current address-may be the same as ID).

 Library cards are issued for a one-year period.

 To renew a card, all fines and all other debts must be paid in full.

 Children’s cards will be renewed without having a parent or guardian sign again.

 Library cardholders are encouraged to keep their Library card secure.
 Should a Library card become lost or stolen, it is the responsibility of the cardholder to notify the Library immediately.
 There is a $2 charge for replacement cards.

-Member patrons may reserve up to 10 books/DVD's for up to three (3) weeks.
+Member patrons may reserve up to 50 books and/or 50 DVDs for up to three (3) weeks.
 You may renew by phone or in person for up three (3) additional weeks unless the item is on the reserve list.

 To Reserve Books: